akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

    ![](images/output.png)

-3.To view the autoscale in action, simply click the **Start work** on the page.
+3.To view the autoscale in action, simply click the **start work** on the page.

-4.Then, go back to the VM scale set in the Azure portal and watch its CPU rise once CPU Utilization is higher than 60%, a new scale set instance will automatically be created.
+4.Then, go back to the VM scale set in the Azure portal and watch its CPU rise.
+Once CPU Utilization is higher than 60%, a new scale set instance will be created automatically.

    ![](images/cpuutilization.png)